phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-structure.md

 });
 ```

-The benefits of this approach is that everything a reader needs to know about why a test case passes or fails is self contained within each test case.
+The benefit of this approach is that everything a reader needs to know about why a test case passes or fails is self-contained within each test case.

-Some of the disadvantages of this approach are that:
+Some of the disadvantages of this approach are:

-- When there are many mocks setup, it is not clear what exactly is different about this particular test case
+- When there are many mocks set up, it is not clear what exactly is different about this particular test case.
-- There is some code duplication
+- There is some code duplication.

 ### Nesting `describe` blocks to be DRY